formkit/docs-content/plugins/inertia.md

 ### Event Functions

-If you need to new features, or want to run some code on Inertia event callbacks but want to keep the functionality of this package intact, you can use the provided event functions `on()` and `combine()`, those functions are meant to add functions to the event callbacks without having to deal with option merging.
+If you need to new features, or want to run some code on Inertia event callbacks but want to keep the functionality of this package intact, you can use the provided event functions `on()` and `combine()`.
+These add functions to the event callbacks without having to deal with option merging.

-The `on()` function accepts any of the events from Inertia event callbacks without the `on` prefix, those being `before`, `start`, `progress`, `success`, `error`, `cancel`, `finish` and the parameters will be always the event callback parameter then FormKit's node:
+The `on()` function accepts any of the events from Inertia’s event callbacks (without the `on` prefix), specifically: `before`, `start`, `progress`, `success`, `error`, `cancel`, and `finish`.
+The arguments passed to your callback are the Inertia event’s callback arguments and then FormKit's node:

 ```html
 <script setup lang="ts">